CATE: Computation-aware Neural Architecture Encoding with Transformers: Related Work

-\textbf{Neural Architecture Encoding} Majority of the existing NAS work use adjacency matrix to encode the structures of neural architectures.
-However, adjacency matrix-based encoding grows quadratically as the search space scales up. \cite{pmlr-v97-ying19a} propose categorical adjacency matrix-based encoding to ensure a fixed length encoding.
+\textbf{Neural Architecture Encoding.} Majority of existing NAS work use one-hot adjacency matrix to encode the structures of neural architectures.
+However, adjacency matrix-based encoding grows quadratically as the search space scales up. \cite{pmlr-v97-ying19a} proposes categorical adjacency matrix-based encoding to ensure fixed length encodings.
 They also propose continuous adjacency matrix-based encoding that is similar to DARTS \cite{liu2018darts}, where the architecture is created by taking fixed number of edges with the highest continuous values.
 However, this approach is not easily applicable to some NAS algorithms such as regularized evolution \cite{pmlr-v70-real17a} without major changes.
-Recent NAS methods \cite{luo2018neural,wang2019alphax,wen2019neural,shi2019multiobjective,yan2020arch} use adjacency matrix as the input to LSTM/MLP/GNN to encode the structures of neural architectures in the latent space.
-One disadvantage of these methods is that structure encodings may not be computationally unique unless some certain graph hashing is applied \cite{pmlr-v97-ying19a,ning2020eccv}. \cite{white2019bananas,Wei2020NPENASNP} use path encoding and its categorical and continuous variants, which encode computation of architectures so that isomorphic cells are mapped to the same encoding. \cite{zhang2019d} uses GRU-based asynchronous message passing to encode computation of architectures and the model is trained with the VAE loss \cite{kingma2013autoencoding}.
+Tabular encoding in the form of ConfigSpace \cite{lindauer2019boah} is often used for hyperparameter optimization \cite{hyperband,bohb} and recently adopted by NAS-Bench-301 \cite{julien2020nas301} to represent architectures by introducing categorical hyperparameters for each operation along each potential edge.
+Recent NAS methods \cite{luo2018neural,wang2019alphax,wen2019neural,shi2019multiobjective} use adjacency matrix as the input to LSTM/MLP/GNN to encode the structures of neural architectures in the latent space. \cite{yan2020arch} validates that pre-training architecture representations without using accuracies can better preserve the local structural relationship of neural architectures in the latent space. \cite{wei2020selfsupervised} proposes to learn architecture representations using contrastive learning to find low-dimensional embeddings. \cite{choi2021pretraining} studies various locality-based self-supervised objectives on the effect of architecture representations.
+One disadvantage of these methods is that they rely on a prior where the edit distance closeness between different architectures is a good indicator of the relative performance; however, structure-aware encodings may not be computationally unique unless some certain graph hashing is applied \cite{pmlr-v97-ying19a,ning2020eccv}. \cite{white2019bananas,Wei2020NPENASNP} use path encoding and its categorical and continuous variants, which encode computation of architectures so that isomorphic cells are mapped to the same encoding. \cite{zhang2019d} uses GRU-based asynchronous message passing to encode computation of architectures and the model is trained with the VAE loss. \cite{lukasik2020smooth} proposes a two-sided variational encoder-decoder GNN to learn smooth embeddings in various NAS search spaces.
 CATE is inspired by the advantage of computation encoding and addresses the drawbacks of \cite{zhang2019d,white2019bananas}.
+Another line of work is based on the intrinsic properties of the architectures. \cite{hesslow2021contrastive} generates architecture representations by using contrastive learning over data Jacobian matrix values computed based on different initializations, and the generated embeddings are independent of the parameterization of the search space.